A Random Persistence Diagram Generator

 \section{Acknowledgements}

-The work has been partially supported by the ARO W911NF-17-1-0313 (FN, VM), W911NF-21-1-0094 (VM); NSF DMS-1821241 (VM), DMS-2012609 (VM), and ARL Co-operative Agreement \# W911NF-19-2-0328 (VM).
-The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied,of the Army Research Laboratory or the U.S. Government.
+{{The authors would like to thank the two anonymous reviewers whose comments substantially improved the manuscript.}} The work has been partially supported by the ARO W911NF-21-1-0094 (VM); NSF DMS-2012609 (VM), and ARL Co-operative Agreement \# W911NF-19-2-0328 (VM).
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or {{implied of}} the Army Research Laboratory or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes not withstanding any copyright notation herein.